garyduckworth/MVP/README.md

 4. Calculations will use MVP Math algorithm, If execution fails API will use legacy algorithms.

-NOTE: MVP Math replaces legacy "A Cool Calculation Company Saas Product"
+NOTE: MVP Math replaces legacy Saas product

 EXECUTION